Community Education Classes

 Food & Drink

-the quality of wine produced in each AVA.
-You must be at least 21 years of age to
+of 7 highly rated wines.
+You must be at least 21 years of age to enroll.

 Instructor: Guy Bower, Level-1 Sommelier, Host of The Good Life radio program on KNSS,